Designers in Residence 2018: Dwelling

 The Designers in Residence programme at the Design Museum is a core part of the museum's activity, supporting emerging designers, from any discipline, with time and space away from their regular environment to reflect, research and consider new ways of developing their practice.

 Located on the museum’s top floor, see the designers at work and find out what they are working on.
-Following their seven-month residency, explore the finished projects in a collective showcase of their work on display between November 2018 and March 2019.
+Following their seven-month residency, explore the finished projects in a collective showcase of their work on display from Saturday 8 December to Wednesday 24 April.

 Sign up to the Design Museum newsletter to be first to hear updates about the Designers in Residence.